 Courses offered in the department are designed to: (1) assist students to secure a broad liberal education and to equip them with the foundations for American citizenship; (2) provide undergraduate preparation for those students who propose to continue study at the graduate level with the ultimate goal of college teaching and research; (3) offer a broad program of training for those students who plan careers in government or politics; 4) assist in preparing students for careers in teaching at both the elementary and secondary levels; (5) provide a sound background for those students who intend to enroll in law and other professional schools.

-The major fields of political science are (1) American government and politics with national, state and local government, and public law as sub-fields; (2) public administration; (3) political theory; (4) comparative government; (5) international relations, organization and law.
+The major fields of political science are (1) American government and politics with national, state and local government, and public law as sub-fields; (2) public administration and public policy; (3) political theory; (4) comparative government; (5) international relations, organization and law.
 Majors are eligible for membership in Pi Sigma Alpha, the national political science honorary and are active in student political activities.
 The Department of Political Science secures a number of legislative and administrative internships in state and local government each year.
 Internships and other learning opportunities in Washington, D.C., are also available.

 - Political Science B.A.

 - Political Science B.A., American Politics Concentration

 - Political Science B.A., International Relations & Comparative Politics Concentration